Society Mugs: Plot

 High society woman Muriel Allen (Christine McIntyre) wants to attend a swanky dinner party thrown by friend Alice Preston (Rebel Randall) but husband Arthur (Charles Williams) decides instead to go on a fishing trip.
 Rather than showing up stag to the party, Muriel tells housekeeper Petunia (Etta McDaniel) to call the Acme Escort Service to bring a few "college boy" escorts.
 However, Petunia accidentally calls the Acme Exterminator Co., operated by Shemp and Tom.

 At the mansion, the duo are assumed to be cultured old college seniors.
 Guest of honor Lord Wafflebottom (Vernon Dent) follows the pest exterminators' lead in proper American party manners, turning the dinner party into an uncouth display.
 When mice are conveniently spotted, the boys go to work, disrupting the party and the entire mansion.

 Production notes

 Society Mugs is a remake of Termites of 1938 starring The Three Stooges.
-Bess Flowers, who appears as a dinner guest in this film, appeared as "Muriel Allen" in Termites of 1938, while Etta McDaniel played the maid in both films.
+Bess Flowers, who appears as a dinner guest in this film, appeared as "Muriel Allen" in Termites of 1938.